polarpwn/igloo-core/productionSite/content/blog/optional-flags-in-bash.md

 ```

 ### **B**.
 Positional Arguments
 In *Positional Arguments*, one of the approaches we are going to take is by creating a simple array first called ```args```.
-This array will act as a pool of valid option flags, including the letter-based and each corresponding keyword for the long option one. **[+]** While that array stores all the valid arguments, the special variable ```$#``` will store the total arguments that are being passed to the script.
-Here are the following snippets on the overall usage on positional arguments.
+This array will act as a pool of valid option flags, including the letter-based and each corresponding keyword for the long option one.
+While that array stores all the valid option flags, the special variable ```$#``` in line ```16``` will store the total arguments that are being passed to the script, with a minimum of one argument or option flag.
+This way, we can ensure that the program wouldn't even bother to perform the ```generate()``` function from the beginning if there are no option flags that are being passed.
+Here are the following snippets on the overall usage on *Positional Arguments* from the file ```testflag-2.sh```, which can also be inpsect in [here](https://github.com/polarpwn/polarpwn.gg/blob/main/productionSite/static/script/testflag-2.sh):

 ```bash {linenos=table,linenostart=14,filename="testflag-2.sh"}
 #----------